The Difference between Cloud vs. On-Premise ERP

 On-premise software is installed locally, on a company’s own servers and computers.
 They are highly customizable, thus able to fulfill your organization’s individual needs.

 With an on-premise solution, you are usually charged a one-time perpetual license fee.
 The downside of an on-premise system is the upfront payout for the hardware, plus the cost associated with managing and maintaining in-house server hardware and having a dedicated IT team on-hand to support and manage any potential issues that may arise.
 For companies that deploy on-premise software, they are responsible for the ongoing costs of maintenance, upgrades, server hardware, power consumption and space.
 They are also responsible for both physical and cybersecurity of the server and the data held on it.

-On-site software can be highly customizable, but those customizations are directly tied to your current software and are not as easy to re-implement with future versions.
+When comparing cloud vs On-premise ERP, on-site software can be highly customizable, but those customizations are directly tied to your current software and are not as easy to re-implement with future versions.
 When it’s time for an ERP upgrade, your IT team must redeploy the system across various users’ computers and re-implement the customizations installed on your previous software.
 They may need to entirely rewrite customizations or integrations, which can take up a lot of time and requires deep knowledge of the software.

 However, you are more directly in charge of where the data is stored, who has access, and what to do with it.
 Implementation times do take longer since there is more complexity with customization, but you have more direct control over the process and you have more control on what you’d like to customize.
 Less vendor dependency means being able to implement the technology on your own terms.
 One brief caveat emptor: this level of control can be a double-edged sword.
 It requires know-how and, usually, a team of dedicated professionals to help build, maintain, secure and eventually upgrade both the hardware and the software.